-FIGURE 1.1-2 1.1.5.4 Input Load Combinations Figure 1.1-16 shows the screen which is used to input the load combination factors for strength (ultimate) load conditions.
+FIGURE 1.1-21 1.2.5.8 Input Load Combinations Figure 1.1-20 shows the screen which is used to input the load combination factors for service and strength (ultimate) load conditions.
 It is also used to enter any applicable strength reduction factors.
-The default values are according to the American-ACI318 (2014) / IBC 2015.
-The program allows you to specify four strength and service load combinations.
-ForACl318 (2014) / IBC 2015.
-The program automatically determines service (minimum) reinforcement per the code selected and system type.
+The default values are according to the American-ACI318 (2014)/IBC 2015.
+The program allows you to specify four strength load combinations and four service load combinations.
+For American-ACI318 (2014)/IBC 2015, two of the service load combinations are reserved for sustained load and two for total load.
 For this example, do not include lateral loads.

-FIGURE 1.1-20 1.2 SAVE AND EXECUTE THE INPUT DATA To save the input data and execute the analysis, either select Execute Analysis on the menu bar or click on the Save & Execute Analysis button.
+Figure 1.1-22 1.3 Save And Execute the Input Data To save the input data and execute the analysis, either select Execute Analysis on the menu bar or click on the Save & Execute Analysis button.
 Then, give a file name and directory in which to save the file.
-Once the file is saved, the program will automatically execute the analysis by reading the data files and performing a number of preliminary data checks.
-Once successfully finished, you return to the main program window.
-The Results can be viewed and/or printed as Reports, Graphs and PT Summary as shown in Figure 1.2-1.
+Once the file is saved, the program will automatically execute the analysis by reading the data files and performing several preliminary data checks.
+Once the execution gets completed, the "PT Recycling" window, as shown in Figure 1.2-1 opens.
+If an error is detected, the program will stop and display a message box indicating the most likely source of the error.